 Collectively, these measures will only affect about 1 in every 10,000 users - the other 9,999 won't even know that any limits exist :)

-And just to reiterate - these limits only apply to QR codes that use our (optional) URL shortener.
+And just to reiterate - these limits only apply to dynamic QR codes (the QR codes that use our optional URL shortener).
 All other QR codes are unlimited.

 Yes.
-Our QR codes are guaranteed 100% ad-free.
-If you see an ad after scanning one of our QR codes, your scanning app put it there.
+Both our free and paid QR codes are guaranteed 100% ad-free.
+If you see an ad after scanning one of our QR codes, the QR code scanning app that you're using put it there.

 No. The QR code is clearly defined and published as an open ISO standard.
 Denso Wave owns the patent rights on the QR code creation process, and the methods used to encode and create them, but has chosen not to exercise those rights.
 The term "QR code" itself is a registered trademark of Denso Wave Incorporated.